Any respectable Singaporean will obsess over finding the best deals and hunting for the lowest prices.

-But if you have been loan-hunting, you will have come across two interest rates on the same loan.
-One rate is called the effective interest rate, or EIR, and this rate is almost always higher than the advertised rates of the loan.
+But if you have been loan-hunting, you will have come across two interest rates displayed on the same loan.
+Nominal rates are the rate you see prominently displayed, screaming “LOWEST RATES IN TOWN”.

 So, what’s this EIR?

-Well, in Singapore, lenders are legally required to display loan EIRs, providing a transparent way for borrowers to evaluate the cost of borrowing.
+In Singapore, lenders are legally required to display EIRs, providing a transparent way for borrowers to evaluate borrowing costs.

-Great, but how do we use it?
+Great, so how do we use it?
 Do we simply sign up for the loan that offers the lowest EIR?

 Why are there two interest rates?